 - Does the location have courses in your discipline?

 Note: Some of our partner universities in the USA, UK, Japan and Hong Kong SAR may have very limited places.
-Swinburne Abroad often has more students apply than available places for these destinations.
+Swinburne Abroad often has more students apply than there are available places for these destinations.
 You are strongly encouraged to choose a 2nd and 3rd preference outside of these regions.

 Different countries and universities can have very different credit systems.
 This table has been designed as a guide to assist prospective international exchange students and faculties when completing a Proposed Study Plan.